dbissell6/DFIR/Explorations+Reflections.md

 ![image](https://user-images.githubusercontent.com/50979196/217052142-6e8e7617-2120-46e6-83ce-14293021155f.png)

 ## However, in most cases knowing the relationship between boxes isnt as useful and knowing the relationships of the qualities that compose the challenges.
+Remembering the qualities of downgrade and event horizon we can see them as the mustard colored module.
 ![image](https://user-images.githubusercontent.com/50979196/217053537-83ec1822-821e-4a85-8eef-de4c19326f4b.png)

 # Reflections